-Configuration for this process is applied using CLI through the console port on the Cisco ASA firewall that is the primary unit of the high-availability pair.
+You apply the configuration for this process by using CLI through the console port on the Cisco ASA firewall that is the primary unit of the high-availability pair.
 The standby unit synchronizes the configuration from the primary unit when it is programmed in the next process, "Configuring Firewall High Availability."